Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Results and Discussion

 \subsection{Liquid Sn}

 We performed NPT MD simulations with the DP-SCAN model using the LAMMPS package for liquid Sn at temperatures ranging from 573 to 1873 K and pressures of 0, 10, and 20 GPa.
 The Nos\'e-Hoover thermostat and \MC{MTK} barostat~\cite{84JCP-Nose, 85PRA-Hoover, 94JCP-MTK} were used.
-For a given temperature and a fixed pressure, the MD trajectory length is 250 ps with a time step of 0.5 fs.
-We took $4\times10^4$ configurations from the last 200 ps of the simulations to compute properties of liquid Sn.
+For a given temperature and a fixed pressure, the MD trajectory length is 250 ps with a time step of 0.5 fs. \CT{Although a time step of 0.5 fs was used in this study, we found a time step of 2 fs also yielded reasonable results (see Fig. S2 of SI~\cite{23SI}).} We took $4\times10^4$ configurations from the last 200 ps of the simulations to compute properties of liquid Sn.

 The structure of liquid Sn can been seen by the radial distribution function